UCHIC/CIWS-Loggers/src/readme.md

 ###sensor_module.py

 ###udp_listener.py
-Run this code in separate terminal from the one the main smart water meter code is running to listen to the messages from the sensor.
+Run this code from the terminal to listen to the messages from the smart water meter sensor.